wormszer/ForgeSnapshotDemo/README.md

 There are some other initial attemps at some weapons etc.
 Most of these use their own RPC's.
 This system needs to be redone and integerated into the standard inputs system.
 As well as making use of the snapshots system and rewind.

+I also tried to comment some of the core player code.

 If you have questions you can read me on discord at @shadowworm#6629